 You do not want to attract those robbers and scammers to approach you, right?

 Never.
 Take care also that you do not post this information on social media.
 You do not want to attract scammers looking for solo travellers to prey on.
 And those selfies, yes you can still post them, but post also photos taken from your day tour or taken by other travellers in your group.
 Mix it up.

 Let your photo be taken by other tourist too and post this.
 It’s perfectly fine to ask other tourist to take your photos but observe around first, which traveller to approach to take your photo.
 And no, you do not have to announce that you’re travelling solo to every person that you meet.

 Drink Moderately and Responsively

-Also watch your drink, do not let it out of your sight.
+Also watch your drink, never let it out of your sight.
+Bring it with you even inside the toilet if you have to.
 Rape drugs are rampant especially in bars and clubs and the usual victims?
 Women who travel solo who got too much to drink.